 Q5) Can samples be analysed in liquid form?

-Ans: Yes, providing the sample is pure and in a low salt buffer e.g. 50mM ammonium hydrogen carbonate; for TRIS or phosphate buffers the maximum salt strength is 20mM.
+Ans: Sample preparation fee will be applied to transfer protein solution into ProSorb PVDF cartridge before N-terminal Protein Sequencing.
+This service is only recommended for purified protein that is pure and in a low salt buffer e.g. 50mM ammonium hydrogen carbonate; for TRIS or phosphate buffers the maximum salt strength is 20mM.
 NaCl, surfactants (e.g. SDS) and glycine cannot be present.
-The sample must be freeze dried or lyophilised in a micro-centrifuge tube prior to shipping.

 Q6) How much material do I need for N-terminal sequencing?